-Speeding on the road reduces the chances of drivers seeing and reacting to other people.
-With little to no time to react, collisions cannot be prevented.
+Speeding on the road reduces the chances of drivers seeing and reacting to other people, especially motorcyclists.
+With little to no time to react, collisions cannot be prevented by the careless driver.
 In addition to a higher likelihood of crashing, the high speed means greater impact and more severe consequences.

-Rear-end accidents are usually the result of following too closely (tail-gating) or stopping abruptly.
+Rear-end accidents are usually the result of following too closely, also known as tailgating, or stopping abruptly for any number of reasons.
 These accidents are deadly to passengers in cars and may result in pile-ups, making them even more dangerous to motorcyclists who have no barrier between themselves and other drivers.

 Dangerous Road Conditions04

-Driving responsibly is the civic duty of every person.
+Driving responsibly is the civic duty of every person on the road.
 But, even with all precautions taken, road conditions may cause unpreventable accidents.
-Weather, crumbling pavement, potholes, fallen debris, and lack of roadside signage can force even the most careful of drivers to lose control of their vehicle.
+Weather, crumbling pavement, potholes, fallen debris, and lack of roadside signage can force even the most careful of drivers to lose control of their vehicle, resulting in accidents.

 Driving under the influence of alcohol or non-medicinal medications is not only illegal, but incredibly dangerous.
 Despite this common knowledge, people still engage in intoxicated driving.
-Perpetrators of accidents stemming from alcohol and drug use may face civil and criminal liability in addition to owing monetary compensation.
+Perpetrators of accidents stemming from the use of alcohol or drugs may face civil and criminal liability in addition to owing monetary compensation.

-When you drive your motorcycle, you put trust into its ability to function reliably and as expected.
+When you drive your motorcycle, you put trust into its ability to function reliably and as expected, but this is not always the case.
 In the event of poorly designed or manufactured motorcycles, the manufacturer can be held liable for any accidents, injuries, or deaths originating from the defective part.

 What should I do if I’m involved in a motorcycle accident?